ALLEGORICAL UNICORN HUNT

 DRAWING by DANIEL MITSUI

-It is formatted as a verso page in an illuminated manuscript.
-The central image depicts a mystical unicorn hunt as an allegory of the Incarnation of Christ.
+This print is formatted as a verso page in an illuminated manuscript.
+The central image depicts a unicorn hunt as an allegory of the Incarnation of Christ.

 The unicorn is a long-established Christological symbol.
 The second century Physiologus, precursor to the medieval bestiaries, described the unicorn as